PlatformedTasks/Documentation/README.md

 Also, all the used Docker images can be found at the following [DockerHub repository](https://hub.docker.com/u/platformedtasks).

-## Setup a PLAS Compatible Testbed
+## Setup a CWL-PLASK testbed
-This is a step by step reference to properly configure a working PLAS compatible testbed:
+This is a step-by-step reference to properly configure a working CWL-PLASK testbed:

 1. A Kubernetes cluster with version >= v1.21
 2. Install an NFS provisioner.